hyperledger/iroha-2-docs/src/guide/build-and-install.md

 ## Install the Rust Toolchain

-This is normally a straightforward process, but we've added the [troubleshooting](#troubleshooting-rust-toolchain) details for each stage in case you experience issues with installation process.
+This is normally a straightforward process, but we've added [troubleshooting](#troubleshooting-rust-toolchain) details for each stage in case you experience issues with installation process.